acadpool/back-end-task/GraphQL - Top 10 Movies IMDB List/README.md

 All the necessary node_modules such as 'graphql', 'express-graphql', 'mongoose' etc. are installed in the bash cmd.

 The connection to mongodb takes place in "app.js"; wherein all the required node_modules are included.

+    mongoose.connect('mongodb://localhost/graphqlimdb', { useNewUrlParser: true });
+"graphqlimdb" is the database name created in the MongoDB server.

     Then on "localhost:5000/graphql"; the automated graphiql UI opens up for MongoDB Json queries and mutations.